MostafaKadry/employee-app/README.md

 </div>

 A comprehensive employee management system built with Next.js, React, and Tailwind CSS.
 This application allows organizations to manage companies, departments, and employees with a clean, intuitive user interface.
+---

+Note before proceeds:
+I had two options for building this project: React/Next.js or Vue.js.
+Since I’m proficient in both, I could have developed it using either.
+However, in the end, I decided to go with Next.js.
 ![Dashboard Preview](public/images/company-details.png)
+---
 ## 📸 Screenshots